yoadsn/TonguesPlugin/README.md

 	]
 }
 ```

+The server would load the JSON file groups when started.
+During server run time, the groups can be modified using the `add` and `remove` commands:

+/tg add [group name] [player UUID]
+group name - Any string or * for all groups
+player UUID - The UUID of the player

+/tg remove [group name] [player UUID]
+group name - Any string or * for all groups
+player UUID - The UUID of the player or * for all players

+Currently - Saving the changes to the JSON file or reloading from it is not supported.

 ##Chat Logging
 The plugin logs chat messages, their sender, receiver, and the message that was sent as it was formatted.